Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sodium Acetate.md

 **Before Mitigation**: Likelihood: 3, Severity: 4, Overall: 12

 **Mitigation**: Ensure hotplate is kept out of reach of public and is attended while switched on.
-Keep away from flammable items, and be careful when handling hot pan.
+Keep hot plate away from flammable items.
+Don't leave metal spoons etc in the pan for more than a minute so they don't become too hot to safely touch.
+Be careful when handling hot pan and any metal implements that have been in it.
 Switch off when not in use.
-Have tepid water nearby to cool burns.
+Have cool water nearby to cool burns.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3